thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 ### Content Assist

-Content assist features are only available for dialects which have supplied special dialect metadata files in their JARs.  thymeleaf, thymeleaf-spring, thymeleaf-extras-springsecurity, and thymeleaf-extras-tiles2 projects already have such files.
+Content assist features are only available for dialects which have supplied special dialect metadata files in their JARs.
+Many of the dialects that come with Thymeleaf already include such files.
 Other dialects, however, are up to the discretion of their developers.
-If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the section on [adding content assist for your dialect](#adding-content-assist-for-your-dialect).
+If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the section on
+[adding content assist for your dialect](#adding-content-assist-for-your-dialect).

 Once those help files are available, and that the JAR is in the classpath of the